2660 NC Hwy 210 East Suite 103 Hampstead, NC 28443

 Are implant-supported dentures more secure than traditional dentures?

 Yes, implant-supported dentures offer dramatically better stability than traditional dentures that rely only on suction and adhesives.
-Just 2-4 implants can secure a full denture that won’t slip when eating or speaking.
+Just 2 to 4 implants can secure a full denture that won’t slip when you eat or speak.
 You can chew tougher foods and speak confidently without worrying about embarrassing movements.
 The implants also prevent continued bone loss, which makes traditional dentures increasingly loose over time.

 Contact Seaside Family and Cosmetic Dentistry to book a consultation with Dr. Francis or Dr. Fuller.
-You can reach us at 910-335-4392 or request an appointment online.
+You can reach us at 910-335-4392.
+Feel free to request an appointment with us online.

-Visit the following pages to learn more teeth implants:
+Visit these pages to learn more about dental implants: